Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public.

 1972 - The Rafael and Diana Viñoly House, Presidente Roca, San Isidro, Buenos Aires, Argentina.
 Significantly altered.
 Photos from MSGSSS.

-1972 - Housing Complex in the Federal Capital, Buenos Aires Argentina.
+1972 - The Housing Complex in the Federal Capital, Buenos Aires Argentina.
 Unbuilt.
 Similar to the earlier Rioja development, this was a 300-unit housing project with 10 interlocking and connected 11-story towers which would occupy an entire city block with extensive public spaces at the base of the buildings.
 Most of the space within the massive bridges that link the towers is taken up by housing units; these are accessible from the base of each tower through a vertical core of elevators and stairs serving the four apartments opening off it on each floor.
 Open pedestrian spans replace the residential bridges on the fifth- and ninth-floor levels.

-1972 - Villa Soldati Housing Complex, Buenos Aires Argentina.
+1972 - The Villa Soldati Housing Complex, Buenos Aires Argentina.
 Unbuilt.
 Government subsidized social housing, these buildings would have provided 3200 single family units.
 The plan for a low- and middle- income "Edge City" on the outskirts of Buenos Aires combined 16-story towers with lower-rise four- and eight-story structures; the public space was to be a sprawling, two-level plaza with grade-level stores and services and landscaped rooftop terraces.

 1973 - The Rioja Housing Complex, Buenos Aires Argentina.
 Commissioned in 1969 and designed by MSGSSS.
 The building was based on a 1960s Japanese design approach called "Metabolism" that made extensive use of organic growth patterns and of tree imagery, starting from a core construction capable of branching and expanding over time in a Buddhist tradition.
 Adopting the organic imagery without the Buddhist overtones, the architects executed a number of Metabolist designs.
 The Rioja Housing Complex was the first.
 The site was developed by the Bank of the City of Buenos Aires as subsidized housing for 440 employee families.
 It incorporated commercial space and community areas as well as private residences, giving rise to a solution that is a hybrid of two building types - the tower and the slab.
 The two elements are completely integrated within a cluster of seven 18 story units, linked by 10 bridges affording both circulation and residential areas.